kinecosystem/kin-ecosystem-android-sdk/README.md

 # kin-ecosystem-android-sdk
-A simple sample app that shows how to initiate  and launch the Kin ecosystem marketplace

 ## Disclaimer
 The [Sample App](app/) under module `app` is for presentation purposes only - it should not be used for any other purpose.<br/>